How to get luckier (Study of professional gamblers shows how ‘luck’ can be learned)

-I hear it again and again when people talk about someone who as a particularly great or unusual job: “Wow, they’re really lucky to have landed that gig.”
-And it’s true, competition for good jobs can be fierce, and in today’s labour market, it can seem like you have to be extraordinarily lucky just to get any job.
+I hear it again and again when people talk about someone who as a really great or unusual job: “Wow, they’re really lucky to have landed that gig.”
+And it’s true, competition for good jobs can be fierce, and in today’s labour market, it can seem like you have to be quite lucky just to get any job.

 How much does luck factor into being hired?
 Some people are lucky enough to know the boss (or someone who knows the boss) at a plum company.
 Others happen be in the right place at the right time, dropping off the perfect resume at the exact moment a hiring manager realizes they need someone.

 What are the odds?